 The Los Angeles County Development Authority administers the Section 8 Housing Choice Voucher Program to increase housing access to lower-income renter households.
 The City does not administer the Section 8 program, but the City can work to help raise awareness to property owners about obligations to accept tenants without regard of their source of income and to inform residents of the availability of the program.
 The City will continue to connect residents and property owners to information regarding Section 8 rental assistance through an informative housing-related webpage with resources and updates in the City's monthly e-newsletters and bi-annual newsletters.
 The City will make resources available on its website and work with local rental property owners to expand program participation.
+In addition, to pursue place based strategies for increasing housing opportunity, the City will conduct an analysis no less than once every two years, and target Section 8 Housing Choice Vouchers in higher opportunity areas throughout the City.

-Objective/Timeframe(s) Provide 70 Section 8 vouchers annually.
+Objective/Timeframe(s) Provide 70 Section 8 vouchers annually and target 50% of housing choice vouchers in higher opportunity and higher income areas.
 Update the City's website to create a housing resources page that connects residents, developers, non-profits, property owners, and other interested parties to relevant information and resources on available housing programs, regulations, events, and other relevant information no later than summer 2023.
 Include updated information to connect property owners and residents to the City's housing resources webpage in City newsletters, which are sent to all property owners in the City's boundaries bi-annually.
 Include updated information to connect property owners and residents to the City's housing resources webpage in the monthly e-newsletters that are sent to the City's listserv.
+To Affirmatively Further Fair Housing, beginning in 2023, the City will conduct an analysis every two-years to target Section 8 Housing Choice Vouchers in higher opportunity areas throughout the City.
 Responsible Agency Community Development Department Funding Sources General Relevant Policies 2.1, 4.1, 4.4